 Monisha Ghosh researches wireless communications networks and signal processing, such as wireless technologies for 5G cellular and next-generation Wi-Fi systems.
 Her work advances technology for 5G wireless, the Internet of Things, health analytics, and the emerging field of soil sensing.
 Prof. Ghosh helped develop the Thoreau sensor network, a series of 30 sensors that take real-time soil measurements of the University of Chicago campus.
 Her research will result in a benchmark of sensors, hardware, and data science that could help agricultural producers better manage soil and crops.

 Prof. Ghosh has authored over 50 scientific papers and currently holds 50 patents.
-In addition to her role at Institute for Molecular Engineering, she is an associate member of the Computer Science Department, an affiliate at Argonne National Laboratory and a fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+In addition to her role at the Pritzker School of Molecular Engineering, she is an associate member of the Computer Science Department, an affiliate at Argonne National Laboratory and a fellow of the Institute of Electrical and Electronics Engineers (IEEE).